pusher/websockets-from-scratch-tutorial/README.md

 #### `WebSocketConnection`

 The `WebSocketConnection` will be our API for sending and receiving messages.
-We initialize it with the TCP socket made upon firing up the `TCPServer` in `WebSocketServer#connect`.
+We initialize it with the TCP socket made upon firing up the `TCPServer` in `WebSocketServer#accept`.

 ```ruby
 class WebSocketConnection